Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Introduction

 Most existing building-verification methods only consider the 2D outlines of buildings, commonly using remote-sensing images to extract roof top information \citep{hussain2013change,hong2019learnable}.
 For example, the normalized difference vegetation index was used to extract the roof areas \citep{rottensteiner2007building,singh2012building}, which is inevitably disturbed by high-rise vegetation near buildings; feature engineering or learned representations are also common approaches to identify roof areas \citep{sidike2016automatic,sofina2016building}, which is hard to overcome confusing textures in urban environment using only the nadir views, such as pavements, bridge decks and streets.

-Recently, some seminal works \citep{nyaruhuma2012verification_2d,xiao2015building} have been done on building verification using penta-view aerial oblique images \citep{remondino2015oblique}.
+In fact, false-alarm detection is probably the most challenging issue for change detection of buildings \citep{javed2020objectbased}.
+In order to improve the robustness, some seminal works \citep{nyaruhuma2012verification_2d,xiao2015building} have been done on building verification using penta-view aerial oblique images \citep{remondino2015oblique}.
 Because of their multi-angle capabilities, both roof tops and fa\c{c}ades were considered.
 The additional information provided by the fa\c{c}ade images has facilitated the detection of regular, structured features of buildings; however, some issues remain unaddressed.

-\paragraph{1) Discriminability of features from 2D images} When only 2D images are used, the performance of either meticulously engineered features \citep{xiao2015building,konstantinidis2016building} or learned features \citep{chen2017learning,zhang2017building} significantly decreases in regions with ambiguous textures (Figure \ref{fig:problem_nadir}).
+\paragraph{1) Discriminability of features from 2D images} Because a single 2D image does not contain depth information, the performance of either meticulously engineered features \citep{xiao2015building,konstantinidis2016building} or learned features \citep{chen2017learning,zhang2017building} significantly decreases in regions with ambiguous textures (Figure \ref{fig:problem_nadir}).
 Even when oblique images are considered, most approaches only use the oblique view as 2D images \citep{xiao2015building}, which fails to alleviate the problem (Figure \ref{fig:problem_obl}).
-It has been proved that accurate depth information can help identify buildings, even when only nadir views are used [e.g., digital surface model (DSM)]\citep{rottensteiner2007building,qin2014change,zhou2020lidar}.
+It has been proved that accurate depth information, such as digital surface model (DSM), can help identify buildings, even when only nadir views are used \citep{rottensteiner2007building,qin2014change,zhou2020lidar}.
 Inspired by this strategy, we go one step further in exploiting depth information for oblique-only views by using photogrammetric mesh models \citep{remondino2013dense}, as shown in the second rows of figures \ref{fig:problem_nadir} and \ref{fig:problem_obl}.
 We also use depth maps to detect occlusions in complex urban environments.